 7.2.
 The handgun holster must allow the competitor to safely draw and holster the handgun without causing the muzzle to point in an unsafe direction.

 7.3.
-The holster material must completely cover and protect the handgun’s trigger.
+The holster material must completely cover and protect the handgun’s or remington trigger.

 7.4.
 The competitor shall use the same handgun holster for the duration of the match.

 7.5.
 Spare ammunition, magazines, speed loaders, and other equipment must be secured in pouches, pockets and/or carriers on the competitor’s person or firearm.

 7.6.
 No ammunition may be in the competitor’s hands after the “Make ready” command and before the start signal.

 7.7.
 If a competitor is found using equipment not allowed in their division, they will be moved to Open Division for the entire match.